DarrenZal/Quartz/content/GraphsForDeSci.md

     style S fill:#ffffff,color:#000
 ```

-At their core, discourse graphs provide a minimal but powerful framework:
+At their core, discourse graphs provide a simple yet powerful framework:
 - Questions that drive inquiry
 - Claims that propose answers
 - Evidence that supports claims